supaIC/Cipher-AI-Vault/frontend/README.md

 - [ ] Clean up unused or duplicate style entries in index.css
 - [ ] Create CSS files for different components
 - [ ] Implement choice of various LLMs for the chatbot

+--
+Built using React, Zustand, Tailwind CSS, react-query, typescript, and Vite.
+--